SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

     OPS = &careerOPS;
 run;
 ```
-*Let's create a dataset using those macro variable with these 2 things in mind: (1) if it can be avoided, don't computer metrics in reports, and with that in mind (2) calculate once, but use many times!
+*Let's create a dataset using those macro variable with these 2 things in mind: (1) if it can be avoided, don't compute metrics in reports, and with that in mind (2) calculate once, but use many times!

-Note that yearID has been assigned the value of "Career" which will be an inconsistant format considering the rest of the data.*
+Note that yearID has been assigned the value of "Career" which will be an inconsistent format considering the rest of the data.*

 <br>